feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "b561cef1-7e3f-4631-9b53-ddef3099e606"
+#> [1] "155ce505-fd4b-400e-92bb-4f53255e7ee9"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer the blue Calvin Klein shirt with a neutral-toned (like gray or navy)
+#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer,
-#> sweater or blazer, add a matching scarf for warmth, and wear neutral shoes to
+#> add a scarf that ties in either the blue or pink, and finish with sleek boots
-#> balance the bold pink trousers.
+#> for a stylish winter look.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "ebe499b1-77b3-44c1-9e7f-0d5ab5daa3c5"
+#> [1] "8ebbeaa8-8398-46dd-b0e5-b27ecd425548"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored (gray
+#> Pair the blue Calvin Klein shirt with a dark winter coat, neutral-colored
-#> or navy) sweater or blazer and complete the look with stylish boots or loafers
+#> sweater or turtleneck underneath, and complementary accessories for a polished,
-#> for a chic winter outfit.
+#> stylish look.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt with a neutral-toned (like gray or navy)
+#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer,
-#> sweater or blazer, add a matching scarf for warmth, and wear neutral shoes to
+#> add a scarf that ties in either the blue or pink, and finish with sleek boots
-#> balance the bold pink trousers.
+#> for a stylish winter look.
 ```

 ## Code of Conduct